Lattice-Automation/primers/README.md

 ## Algorithm

 Creating primers for a DNA sequence is non-trivial because it's multi-objective optimization.
 Ideally pairs of primers for PCR amplification would have similar tms, GC ratios close to 0.5, high minimum free energies (dg), and a lack off-target binding sites.
-In `primers`, like Primer3, this is accomplished with a formula in which undesired primer characteristics are penalized.
-The primer pair with the lowest penalty score is created.
+In `primers`, like Primer3, this is accomplished with a linear function that penalizes undesired characteristics.
+The primer pair with the lowest combined penalty is created.

 ### Scoring